 - The State Law Enforcement Chiefs’ Association

 Only those nominations submitted and completed in their entirety will be considered.
-Complete nomination packets with supporting details should be scanned and emailed by Sunday, July 31st, to Executive Director Amy Mercer at email@example.com.
+Complete nomination packets with supporting details should be scanned and emailed by Saturday, August 15th, to Executive Director Amy Mercer at firstname.lastname@example.org.
 The FPCA is permitted to submit up to three nominations for consideration each year.
 The FPCA’s Awards Committee will review the applications and make recommendations to the FPCA Executive Board for their approval.
-FPCA staff will submit three nominations to FDLE by Augutst 31st.
+FPCA staff will submit three nominations to FDLE by August 31st.